svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_compressed_code/index.md

 an experiment (for fun).
 I don't have any current example that requires this feature but I imagine that it can be useful if programs are to be stored on resource constrained platforms or transfered over very limited bandwidth channels.
+Also, if some lispBM source should be stored within the binary of the firmware for an embedded platform, it makes sense that it is small and can be parsed without having to use potentially large buffers for decompressing and parsing.

-Once the source code has been parsed into the heap, the source itself could potentially be deleted butone can imagine a setup where the runtime system can be restarted during operation and then need to re-parse the source from memory.
+Once the source code has been parsed into the heap, the source itself could potentially be deleted but one can imagine a setup where the runtime system can be restarted during operation and then need to re-parse the source from memory.
 This could for example be done to recover from some error.
 In this case it makes sense that the source